-Since older projectors can’t work as efficiently at projecting light in comparison to newer models, they may need new lamps more often than not since they don’t hold up well against high quality films these days!
-This would also be a perfect opportunity to upgrade if you were thinking about doing so anyways!
+Since older projectors can’t work as efficiently at projecting light in comparison to newer models, they may need new lamps more often than not since they don’t hold up well against high-quality films these days!
+This would also be a perfect opportunity to upgrade if you were thinking about doing so anyway!

 4. Watch for Flickering Images

-If there’s no flickering or color changes happening with time when you are watching any footage on display, then most likely everything is running fine!
-The only thing left would be an issue with power which we’ve already covered above.
+If there are no flickering or color changes happening with time when you are watching any footage on display, then most likely everything is running fine!
+The only thing left would be an issue with the power which we’ve already covered above.

 5. Bring It to An Expert

-If you’ve tried all of these steps and still can’t find what the issue is with your projector lamp, then it’s time to bring it in for a check up!
-Bring it into an expert who should be able to diagnose any issues that might need fixing.
+If you’ve tried all of these steps and still can’t find what the issue is with your projector lamp, then it’s time to bring it in for a check-up!
+Bring it to an expert who should be able to diagnose any issues that might need fixing.